awwaiid/thelackthereof/Autobiography.md

 * 2003-05-17 : Married to Elizabeth Ann McCollum
 * 2004-05-08 : Graduated from NAU
 * 2004-05-09 : Moved to Boston
-* 2004-06 : Moved to Phoenix
-* 2004-09 : Moved to Flagstaff, began working for Norchem
-* 2005-05 : Moved to Phoenix, began working for SWCA
-* 2005-05 : Became leader of Phoenix Perl Mongers

 == Family Tree ==